What Is an Unsecured Guarantor Loan And Should You Consider It?

 In this post, we’ll explain what these loans are, so you can fully understand this loan program.

 What Is an Unsecured Loan?

 To understand this type of financing, we need to explain what an unsecured loan is.

-Every loan that exists is either secured or unsecured.
+Every loan, whether it be a personal loan or business loan, is either secured or unsecured.
 A secured loan is one that requires collateral, which can be just about anything of value, including:

 On a secured loan, if the borrower can’t make their payments, the lender can seize the collateral.

 If you take out an unsecured loan, the business lender can’t seize your assets.
 However, they can still submit your account to collections and sue you to recoup the debt.

 Since there’s no collateral to “secure” an unsecured loan, there’s more risk for the lender.
 All they can rely on is your credit history.
 As a result, unsecured loans are typically more expensive.

 In addition, because unsecured loans consider your credit history, lenders are less likely to approve a borrower with poor credit history.
 However, a guarantor can change that.